CEDL2017/homework1/results/index.md

 Download from the "Link", then replace the "./save" folder.

 ### Results
-1. In the project, I experiment different random croped size on images for evaluate the effect of data augmentation.
-The following images are the example that hand and head images random croped to 299 x 299 (resize the short side to 312 then crop to (299, 299)).<p>
+1. In the project, I experiment different random cropped size on images for evaluating the effect of data augmentation.
+The following images are the example that hand and head images randomly cropped to 299 x 299 (resize the short side to 312 then crop to (299, 299)).<p>

 Hand images
 <div align=left>